Negiz/ObsidianSettingsImporter/README.md

 # ObsidianSettingsImporter
-Copy or hardlink Obsidian settings from .obsidian folder to other batch script
+Copy or hardlink Obsidian settings from .obsidian folder to other